mltframework/mlt_web/plugins/ConsumerXml.md

 title: Process all frames
 description:
 Without this option, the XML consumer does not process any frames and simply serializes the service network.
-However, some filters (.e.g, videostab) require two passes where the first pass performs some analysis and stores the result in a property.
+However, some filters (.e.g, vid.stab) require two passes where the first pass performs some analysis and stores the result in a property.
 Therefore, set this property to 1 (true) to cause the consumer to process all frames before serializing to XML.
 type: boolean
 readonly: no
 required: no